debezium/debezium-examples/kstreams-live-update/README.md

 # Consume aggregated messages

 Once you see the message "WildFly Swarm is Ready" in the logs, open the UI in the browser: http://localhost:8079/.
-It shows a chart with the average temperature values which is updated in near-realtime as new temperature measurements arrive via the event generator app.
+It shows a chart with the windowed accumulated order values which is updated in near-realtime as new orders are created via the event generator app.

 Alternatively, browse the Kafka topic: